codelibs/jcifs/README.md

 </dependency>
 ```

-For the latest version with SMB3 support (coming soon):
+For the latest version with full SMB3 support:
 ```xml
 <dependency>
     <groupId>org.codelibs</groupId>